 Nursing and Cloth Diapering At Disney

 Disneyland accommodates babies.
 The baby care center provides a place to bottle and breastfeed.
-There is a private place to pump as well.
-Most people do not know this though.
+If you need to pump, you can at the Baby Care Center.

-If you use formula, you do not have to go and search out hot water.
+If your baby eats formula you need not look for hot water.
 The baby care center provides hot water and a microwave.

-There’s a baby care center in both parks.
-They have a real changing tables with pads like you would have at home.
-They have microwaves and highchairs so you can prepare baby food and bottles.
-They have dim lighting and comfy chairs to nurse.
-There are tiny toilets for smaller children.
-Places to pump.
+A baby care center exists in both parks.
+There are real changing tables with pads like you would have at home.
+They provide microwaves and highchairs so you can prepare baby food and bottles.
+Dim lighting and comfy chairs are available to nursing moms.
+Tiny toilets for smaller children.
+Places to pump in private.
 Tables for kids to sit and read or color.

 The baby care center on Main Street has a dunk toilet!
-Did you know that?
+Did you know?
 Disney provides these because Disney is all about family.
 Everyone is welcome here.

-I'm irritated because there is a big debate out there especially between Disney fans that babies don’t belong in Disneyland.
-Especially newborns and especially children in strollers.
+I'm irritated because some Disney fans say babies don’t belong in Disneyland.

 Disneyland is for everybody including babies and the baby care center is proof of that.
-So I am now reposting an edited for grammar version of an article I wrote years ago for a cloth diapering website.
+So I am now re-posting an edited for grammar version of an article I wrote years ago for a cloth diapering website.
 It was on how to cloth diaper at Disney, and I threw in some nursing tips.
-I wrote this before there were sites like Magic Kingdom Mamas to tell you where all the excellent nursing spots were.
+I wrote this before sites like Magic Kingdom Mamas existed to tell you where all the excellent nursing spots were.

-Missing of course are these tips.
+Missing from my original post are these tips.
 Great Moments with Mr. Lincoln was my favorite place to nurse my kids.
 The train is another great place.
-It's a Small World, and the Haunted Mansion are longer rides to nurse on too.
+It's a Small World plus the Haunted Mansion are longer rides to nurse on.
 I love the dock behind Edelweiss Snacks you can nurse and watch the ducks.
 You can find a comfy place to sit pretty much anywhere in the park to nurse.
-Redwood Creek Trail has some benches by the logs, and the older kids can play while you nurse.
+Redwood Creek Trail has benches by the logs, and the older kids can play while you nurse.

 Many people think you can’t use cloth diapers at Disneyland or any amusement park for that manner.
 I set out to prove them wrong.
 Disneyland opened in 1955 and what do you think babies were wearing back then?

-So yes its entirely possible to use cloth while having a fun day at Disney.
-Note, I am not a fan of the changing stations in the restrooms as most are marble or steel and have no sanitary liners to put down, on a busy day you could be waiting in line to get in and change a diaper.
+So yes, it's possible to use cloth while having a fun day at Disney.
+I am not a fan of the changing stations in the restrooms.
+Most made of marble or steel.
+These changing tables offer no sanitary liners to put down.
+On a busy day you could wait in line to change a diaper.

 Opt for a trim All in One like GroVia, Bottombumpers, or Simplex.
 It is easier to pack trimmer diapers.
-If you can get a few Velcro diapers, it makes for a quick change.
+Get a few Velcro diapers, it makes for a quick change.

-If you don’t like AIO’s adding a Thirsties hemp insert in the place of the bottom microfiber insert, this makes, in my opinion, a trimmer and more absorbent diaper.
+If you don’t like AIO’s adding a Thirsties hemp insert in the place of the bottom microfiber insert makes a trimmer and more absorbent diaper.

-Both Disney parks have a Child Care station.
-There are small toilets for potty trained littles and places to pump.
-Best of all they have real changing tables like you would use at home.
+A Baby Care Center is in each park.
+Which offers small toilets for potty trained littles and places to pump.
+Best of all real changing tables like you would use at home.

-If Main Street is too far away at Disneyland Tom Sawyer Island is a place to change a diaper as there are some more secluded and scenic places to sit.
-If you have a distracted baby and need to Nurse, this is an excellent place to go.
-Especially if you have other children, they can run around and play.
+If Main Street is too far away at Disneyland Tom Sawyer Island is a great place to change a diaper.
+Tom Sawyer Island is more secluded and a scenic place to sit.
+For a distractible nursling it's an excellent place.
+If you have other children, they can run around and play.

-Hungry Bear Restaurant in Critter Country on both levels have a charming view and tables in the back where you could nurse without that many people looking on.
-Be careful where you sit because the train does pass by and if you have a baby that likes to unlatch and look around that could make nursing harder.
+Hungry Bear Restaurant in Critter Country on both levels has a charming view and tables in the back where you could nurse.
+Be careful where you sit the train passes by and if your likes to unlatch and look around that could make nursing harder.

-In Toontown, there is a “park” next to Goofy’s house that has benches where you could nurse and change a diaper if you're not a fan of the restroom.
+In Toontown a “park” next to Goofy’s house has benches where you can nurse and change a diaper if you're not a fan of the restroom.

-If carrying wet diapers is not on your agenda opt for a few Flip shells and the disposable liners.
+If carrying wet diapers is not on your agenda, try Flip shells and the disposable liners.
 You can wipe the shell with a wipe between changes.
-After a few changes then swap for a new shell.
+After 2-3 changes swap for a new shell.

-There are accessible stalls with sinks and family restrooms located in the park.
-Add a Disney map app, and you can usually find one near you.
-You can hand wash or rinse diapers in the sink and will have more room and privacy.
-Of course be the cure that you're not taking the restroom away from someone who needs it.
+There are accessible stalls with sinks and family restrooms in the park.
+Add a Disney map app, and you can find one near you.
+You can hand wash or rinse diapers in the sink.
+They offer more room and privacy.
+Be sure you're not taking the restroom away from someone who needs it.

 If you use reusable wipes, use a small zippered pouch to hold the clean ones and opt for a travel size spray bottle from the trial size section of the store to carry your wipe solution.